Assistantship Hiring and Contract Guidelines

 Each semester, GA’s must register for 9 graduate credit hours during the regular registration period and prior to the tuition refund date as outlined in the Schedule of Classes.
 Underload approval is required if GA’s are not registered for 9 graduate credit hours each semester.
 Underloads are approved for no less than 6 graduate credits.
 Underloads are not routinely approved.
 However, if students are in the first or last semester of their program, or there are extenuating circumstances, approval may be requested with appropriate justification and signature of the academic advisor, department head, and TGS Assistantship Director.
 Only one underload approval may be granted during the GA's program of study.

 Forms are available from TGS and on the web.
 Underload forms must be completed and approved by the census date of each Fall or Spring semester.

 Other JMU Employment

-Graduate students may hold JMU employment in addition to their 20 assistantship hours provided the decision is endorsed by the student's program coordinator or core faculty and approved by the TGS Dean.
+Graduate students may hold JMU employment in addition to their 20 assistantship hours provided the decision is endorsed by the student's program coordinator or core faculty and approved by the TGS Director of Student Support.
 This decision should be carefully made taking into account the overall effect on the student's academic performance.
 An e-mail endorsing the employment must come from the coordinator or core faculty to the Assistantship Director for final approval and notification of payroll.

 The use of graduate assistants in teaching is governed by SACSCOC (Southern Association of Colleges and Schools) guidelines.
 TA's must have earned at least 18 graduate credit hours in their teaching discipline before qualifying to teach, must be evaluated and must be under the direct supervision of a faculty member.